How Do I Determine the Best Private Schools in Mississauga?

 Behind each student’s success is a team of hard-working teachers and administration cheering them on.
 Beautiful facilities and advanced curriculum are wonderful to have and certainly conducive to success, but it’s faculty who work to make every school day a meaningful one for students.
 If the staff of a school aren’t genuine in their passion for teaching or don’t see the value in getting to know each student individually, then students will naturally feel less inspired than if they were taught by enthusiastic, motivating leaders.
 Although smaller class size is important and a perk of some private schools, experts suggest that it is the teaching staff that is crucial.
 Ensure that the school you choose is staffed by exceptional, high-calibre teachers, instead of blindly trusting that any private school’s teachers are the best of the best.
 For example, if you’re interested in IB programs, look for a school whose teachers are IBO World leaders in education.
 For schools that you’re particularly interested in, go further than to read about the teachers — if you’re stopping by for a tour, inquire about speaking to some teachers.
 Just like fostering a connection with the school’s values and culture, a connection with the people of the school is important for knowing whether it truly is the perfect fit.

 Choosing a private school in Mississauga and the GTA can be tough with so many options to weigh.
-Ultimately, you know you and your child’s priorities better than anyone else, and only you can compare pros and cons to decide on a school that satisfies what’s most important to your family.
-For a student, school doesn’t have to be dreaded — it can and should be a place they feel they belong.
+Ultimately, you know your family’s priorities better than anyone else, and only you can compare pros and cons to decide on a school that satisfies what’s most important to your family.
+For a student, school doesn’t have to be dreaded — it can and should be a place they feel they belong, where they are excited to learn.
 There’s a perfect school out there for every child, where they can be inspired to confidently make their mark on the world.
-Visit www.stjudesacademy.com.

 St. Jude’s Academy (JK-Grade 12) is the leading private university preparatory and IB School (PYP, MYP, DP) in Mississauga.
 Our faculty are world leaders in IB education, providing fundamental skills.
 Phys.
 Ed, Arts and language specialists nurture the whole student which ensures 100% of our graduates are accepted into their chosen university.
 Supported by faculty and parents, our students are inspired to confidently make their mark in the world.
 Visit us at stjudesacademy.com.